 Most of these stones, approximately 80%, are found to be composed predominantly of calcium.
-Around 15% of them are made of struvite, which is magnesium ammonium phosphate formed by urea-splitting gram-negative bacteria.
-A smaller percentage of cases is made up of uric acid stones, while an even smaller number of them contain cysteine.
+Comparatively, approximately 15% of these ureter stones are made of struvite, which is magnesium ammonium phosphate formed by urea-splitting gram-negative bacteria.
+A smaller percentage of these ureter stones is made up of uric acid stones, while an even smaller number of them contain cysteine.

-Credit: Dario Lo Presti / Shutterstock.com
+Image Credit: Dario Lo Presti / Shutterstock.com

-Ureterolithiasis may cause a patient to experience colicky pain that is abrupt in onset and accompanied by symptoms, such as nausea, vomiting and hematuria (i.e. blood in the urine).
-Depending on where within the ureters the stones are impacted, the pain may radiate to the back, flank or lower abdomen.
+Ureterolithiasis may cause a patient to experience colicky pain that is abrupt in onset and accompanied by symptoms such as nausea, vomiting, and hematuria, or blood in the urine.
+Depending on where within the ureters the stones are impacted, the pain may radiate to the back, flank, and/or lower abdomen.

-A number of imaging modalities, together with urinalysis and blood tests may be employed to aid in the diagnosis of ureteric calculi.
-Most notably, ultrasonography, kidney-ureter-bladder (KUB) radiographs and computed tomography (CT) scans may be used.
+A number of imaging modalities, together with urinalysis and blood tests, may be employed to aid in the diagnosis of ureteric calculi.
+Most notably, ultrasonography, kidney-ureter-bladder (KUB) radiographs, and computed tomography (CT) scans may be used.
 Other less frequently used diagnostic approaches are pyelography and renal nuclear scans with radioisotopes.

-Several factors, such as stone composition, size and associated symptoms are taken into account when determining what treatment approaches to take for the management of ureteric calculi.
+Several factors, such as stone composition, size, and associated symptoms are taken into account when determining what treatment approaches to take for the management of ureteric calculi.
 Some stones require only observation and analgesics with the anticipation that they will pass spontaneously.
 In contrast, other stones may require pharmacotherapy, mechanical or surgical therapy.

-Observation and analgesia
+Observation and analgesics

-Other predictors of spontaneous stone passage are the exact location within the ureter, and the shape of the stone.
+Other predictors of spontaneous stone passage are the exact location within the ureter and the shape of the stone.
 Stones lodged at the ureteropelvic junction, for example, are more difficult to pass.
 Patients are encouraged to increase their fluid intake during the observation period.

 Alkalization of the urine at a pH between 6.5 – 7.0 may be achieved with agents like potassium citrate to encourage the dissolution of uric acid stones.
-This is because these stones are fostered by acidic environments; thus, making the urine more alkaline inhibits formation of new calculi and further growth of existing calculi.
+This is because these stones are fostered by acidic environments; thus, making the urine more alkaline inhibits the formation of new calculi and further growth of existing calculi.

 For example, pregnancy is a contraindication to the use of ESWL.
-Stones that are between 10 – 20 mm can be manipulated by ureteroscopy, which is performed with the help of an endoscope equipped with a basket to capture stones.
+Stones that are between 10 to 20 mm can be manipulated by ureteroscopy, which is performed with the help of an endoscope equipped with a basket to capture stones.
 In some cases, extra laparoscopic ports are used to introduce special tools to fragment slightly larger stones before capturing them.